justinjandoc/justinjandoc.github.io/essays/web-page-worth-framing.md

 its community has produced a countless amount of mods ranging from quality of life to completely game changing.
 However, there is still that certain charm that vanilla Minecraft provides, and there is something special about playing the raw game that the developers have created.
-Another arguement against mods and for vanilla is what happens if you have to switch to another computer?
+Another argument against mods and for vanilla is what happens if you have to switch to another computer?
 You could redownload your usual modpacks, but this can be completely avoided if you forwent using mods in the first place.
 Is it really worth becoming reliant on mods?